 On macOS, JProfiler uses the standard installation

-procedure for UI applications: a DMG archive is provided that you can mount in the Finder by double-clicking on it,
+procedure for UI applications: a DMG archive that you can mount in the Finder by double-clicking on it,

 then you can drag the JProfiler application bundle to the